 Even though basic wood or composite decking designs can look incredible, there’s so much you can do to enhance this extension to your home.
-A few simple touches can make it usable throughout the year, or you can go all out and create a two-tiered masterpiece complete with whirlpool and stunning views.
-The deck idea options for aesthetics are countless, including Scandinavian chic, exotically multicolored or a rustically beautiful botanical garden.
+A few simple touches can make it usable throughout the year, or you can go all out and create a two-tiered masterpiece complete with a whirlpool and stunning views.
+Coming up with deck design ideas can be difficult at times which is why we created this post.

 Building a deck doesn’t have to mean installing a rectangle of timber in your backyard; it can transform your entire property.
 At Prince William Home Improvement, we’ve got some excellent deck design ideas to spruce up your outdoor space.

 Decks come in all shapes and sizes, so there’s a lot to think about when it comes to mapping out how you want it to look.
 Most people tend to use a deck as a transition between the indoors and outdoors, but it can also look great as a separate entity.
 The classic deck connects to the ground floor of your house and steps down into the garden, and more contemporary design styles are building on this.
 You can create multilevel structures that serve various functions by incorporating specific features.

 Go All Out With Multilevel Decking

 People who want to build upwards can even have their own outdoor living space leading from upstairs.
 Just imagine the luxury of being able to step outside your bedroom into your private backyard deck.
 Including a pergola on your deck can also add an extra design element while providing shade cover.

 Combined Patio and Custom Deck Design

 You can get the best of both worlds by combining a deck and a patio.
 The stone finish of the patio tends to lend itself well to luscious greenery, vegetable growing, potted plants and hanging baskets.
 At the same time, the deck can provide a beautiful outdoor living area for relaxing and dining.